Maanume/journal/journal.md

 4. Practiced Markdown styling

 ## Week 3
+Hours:
-1. Worked through Python Programming/Creating Python Programs <br/>
+1. Worked through Python Programming/Creating Python Programs
+2. Practiced running python scripts in the command line, mostly defining variables
+3. Practiced creating and running loops, switched to using for dog in dogs

+## Week 4
+1. Looked into the other Python resources mentioned by Patrick, like Python the hard way, will continue to use <b/>
-Additional hours to be added.
+Additional hours to be added